DjangoLover/gitality/README.md

 ## Usage

 Login via Github.
 Add your Github project at the 'Create' page.
-Every 25 minutes status of your project will be updated and you'll get new achievements and see stats.
+Every 25 minutes status of your project will be updated (webhooks support is not available yet) and you'll get new achievements and see stats.